-Parkapiki grew from a D3 Challenge, in which the Department of Premier and Cabinet, Office for the Ageing and the Department of Environment, Water and Natural Resources asked contestants to help increase visitors to South Australian parks and open spaces and support active and healthy ageing.
+Parkapiki grew from a D3 Challenge, in which the Department of Premier and Cabinet, Office for the Ageing and the Department for Environment and Water asked contestants to help increase visitors to South Australian parks and open spaces and support active and healthy ageing.

 The solution was Information, Communication, Motivation rolled into a web 2.0.

-Parkapiki was developed by two South Australian companies, Enventive, an event management agency and JABA, a web design company.
+Parkapiki was developed by JABA, a South Australian web design company.

 An active, health world enjoying all that parks and open spaces have to offer

 To create and connect a world of parks and outdoor places, people and events.

 Health and happiness - Collaboration and community - Innovation and value

 JC Shin, Adrian Adams and Neil Mackenzie testing the geo-zone with Parkapiki co-ordinator Emily Pitchford.

 Born in Belfast, Neil lived in Kenya for 20 years where his varied experiences included teaching in the Great Rift Valley, producing a soap opera, acquiring rights to African premier football leagues, representing his adopted country at rugby and having two Swahili-fluent children.
 Neil now runs a sponsorship solutions agency and lives on the edge of the glorious Sturt Gorge Reserve.